chris-moreton/uci-chess/README.md

 ## Run a tournament

-This is still a work in progress and is not working properly yet.
+This is still a work in progress and has limited functionality, but the below code will work

     $tournament = new RoundRobin();